 MR. NICHOLS: Marie?

 MR. SWANSON: There is an evaluation component in each of the grants.
-And again, I'm not prepared to go into that in any depth this morning, but I'd be happy to either between meetings or with a sub group or at the next meeting,
+And again, I'm not prepared to go into that in any depth this morning, but I'd be happy to either between meetings or with a sub group or at the next meeting, whenever the committee wishes.

 MR. NICHOLS: Any other questions or comments?

 MR. NICHOLS: Seeing none or hearing none, why don't we take a short break and come back to finish our agenda.
 We'll have everybody back at 10:20 please.

 (Off the record for a brief break.)